 • What will it look like?

-• Who is going to use it?
+• Who will use it?

 • When should we launch it?

-3. Project Oversights – Failing to Add Value & Slowing Down Decision-making
+3. Project Oversights – Failing to Add Value & Slowing Down Decision-Making

 project oversights